ADD CONDITION

 Can children use myDerm Cooling Menthol Pain Relief Gel?

-Yes, but consult a doctor for children under 2 years of age.
+Yes, children 2 years of age and older can use it, but consult a doctor for children under 2 years.

 What precautions should I take when using this gel?